Zweibach/text/Hydrus/Hydrus Help Docs/01_installation.md

 ## Installing
 For at least a few of the above Hydrus will already be installed and ready to run.
 For the rest just follow normal procedure for installing software on your operating system of choice.
 The only thing to really keep in mind here is to put Hydrus on your fastest storage medium, preferably on an SSD.

 If you're worried about space then you can use use the `migrate database` feature to put your media files on a slower drive with more space.
 The important part is that the database files (install folder/db, ends with .db) are on the quickest drive for best performance.
-A normal installation will after a while only require a couple of gigabytes of storage, maybe upwards of 4 GB if you have a really big library (millions of files with tags).
+Ignoring media files then a normal installation will after a while only require a couple of gigabytes of storage, maybe upwards of 4 GB if you have a really big library (millions of files with tags).
 Hydrus itself is a few hundred megabytes.
 If you're planning to run the Public Tag Repository (PTR) you will need about 40 GB.

 ## Updating